gdusbabek/collene/README.md

 ## TODOs and Bugs That I Know About

 1. File listing at the end of a big index job looks wrong.
 Like prefixes aren't being removed on some layer.
-Also, file listing shouldn't show things like meta rows.
+Also, file listing shouldn't show things like meta rows and prefixes for anything besides the lock file.
+1. Test document deletion and observe performance.
 1. Multi-directory writing and merging.
 1. Multi-directory merging (without IO penalty).